ReflectionHLE/ReflectionHLE/notes-restoration.md

 reproduced is given.

-With the right tools, this patched codebase can be used to reproduce any of the executables coming from the following original releases, at least up to a call to UNLZEXE 0.7/0.8, and with a micro-difference from the SOD v1.0 EXE:
+With the right tools, this patched codebase can be used to reproduce any of the executables coming from the following original releases, albeit with micro-differences from the SOD v1.0 and early v1.4 EXEs:
 - Wolfenstein 3D Shareware v1.0+1.1+1.2+1.4, Apogee releases (with cheats).
 - Wolfenstein 3D Registered v1.1+1.2+1.4, Apogee releases (with cheats).
 - Wolfenstein 3D Registered v1.4, early GT Interactive release.
-- Wolfenstein 3D Registered v1.4, ID Software release (same EXE as in the early GT Interactive release, except for a different logo in the signon screen).
+- Wolfenstein 3D Registered v1.4, id Software (Mindscape International) release (basically the early GT Interactive EXE with a different signon screen logo).
 - Wolfenstein 3D Registered v1.4, late GT Interactive release
 (no three-letter code is shown after completing an episode).
 - Wolfenstein 3D Registered v1.4, Activision release.
 - Spear of Destiny demo v1.0, FormGen release.
-- Spear of Destiny v1.0+1.4, FormGen releases (copy protected).
+- Spear of Destiny v1.0+early v1.4 (mistakenly labeled 1.0)+late v1.4,
+FormGen releases (copy protected).
 - Spear of Destiny v1.4, Activision release (no copy protection).

 In addition, ignoring some differences in debugging symbols as stored in the